zapier/visual-builder/docs/_reference/cli-docs.md

 ```

 > The app will have a maximum of 30 days to `POST` to the callback URL.
 If a user deletes or modifies the Zap or Task in the meantime, we will not resume the task.

+> `performResume` will only run when the Zap runs live, and cannot be tested in the Zap Editor when configuring the Zap.
+It is possible to use `bundle.meta.isLoadingSample` to load a fixed sample to allow users to test a step that includes `performResume`.

 ## Bundle Object